mebenal/ConstellationTests/README.md

 Then type: npm install

-To run tests: npm run test
+To run tests: npm run test-prod